azsk/AzTS-docs/01-Setup and getting started/README.md

 ![FAQ_GhostIdentity](../Images/12_TSS_FAQ_RBACGhostAccount.png)

-To remove role assignment, go to resource group where AzTS solution has been installed --> Access control (IAM) --> Role assignments --> Look for deleted identity (as shown in screenshot below) --> Select the identity and click on 'Remove'.
+To remove role assignment, go to resource group where AzTS solution has been installed --> Access control (IAM) --> Role assignments --> Look for deleted identity (as shown in screenshot) --> Select the identity and click on 'Remove'.

 After deleting the identity, you can run the installation command again.